iandennismiller/mueller-report/Readme.md

     [████████: Reason for Redaction]

+Redacted passages can be expanded or trimmed to approximate the original redactions.

 ## Un-redacting

 This is a living document that will be updated over time.
-As redacted passages are disclosed, the corresponding passages in this source code will be uncensored and the document will be re-rendered.
+As redacted passages are disclosed, the corresponding passages in this source code will be uncensored and the documents will be re-rendered.

 ## Automated Text Extraction